Get 100% ZATCA Phase II compliant with ClearTaxGet 100% ZATCA Phase II compliant with ClearTax

 Phase 2 began on January 1, 2023, and is being rolled out in stages based on business turnover.
 Under this phase, businesses must fully integrate their systems with ZATCA’s platform and meet all requirements.

-Recently, ZATCA announced Wave 16 for Phase 2, which mandates that businesses with a turnover exceeding SAR 3 million must comply by April 1, 2025.
+Recently, ZATCA announced Wave 18 for Phase 2, which mandates that VAT-registered businesses with turnover exceeding SAR 2 million must integrate their e-invoicing solution with the Fatoora Portal by 31st August 2025.

 This article covers e-invoicing in Saudi Arabia, including its applicability, types of e-invoices, phases, waves, guidelines, processes, penalties, case studies, and benefits.